LiuYuancheng/DJI_Tello_Ctrl/README.md

 Then the control will compare the final drone bottom area contour map with the its pre-saved contour map, if the different in under the threshold, then the control program will detect the "Terrain Matched", after the Terrain Matched last for 2 seconds, the control will send the preset the flight action time line (rout plat book) to the drone. (such as instruct the drone landing on the surface)

+During the attack demo, the red team attacker's target is the firmware of the ground contour generate unit, the attack will add malicious code in the distance sensor data reading part to add the random offset of the real data to mess up the ground contour generation result.
+Before the attack, the drone will fly straight until till find another table which match its pre-saved ground contour (identify as a safe landing plan) then land on the table.
+After the firmware attack, after messed up the ground contour generation result, a unsafe place's contour matrix data will be identify as a matching result, the the drone will try to land and crash.
+(As shown in the demo video)

 **Demo Link**: